denten/denten.github.io/_pages/about.md

 Literature at Harvard University under the advisement of Professors Elaine Scarry and William Todd.
 A co-founder of Columbia's Group for Experimental Methods in Humanistic Research and the editor of the *On Method* book series at Columbia University Press, he is the author of *Plain
-Text: The Poetics of Computation* (Stanford University Press, 2017).
+Text: The Poetics of Computation* (Stanford University Press, 2017) and *Literary Theory for Robots* forthcoming in 2023 from W.W.
+Norton.
 His recent work appears on the pages of *Modern Philology*, *New Literary History*, *Amodern*, *boundary2*, *Computational Culture*, and *Modernism/modernity* on topics that include literary theory, the sociology of literature, media history, and computational narratology.
-His next book concerns the creative limits of artificial intelligence.

 [1]: http://english.columbia.edu
 [2]: http://datascience.columbia.edu/new-media